6 min read

 The Holy Quran and Ramadan have a special connection.
 Ramadan is also known as the month of Quran.
 Ramadan overflows with divine blessings, reminding Muslims of Allah's mercy towards humanity.

-Let’s explore what are the verses about Ramadan in Quran and what is the wisdom behind them:
+Let’s explore the verses about Ramadan in Quran and the wisdom behind them:

 "O believers, fasting has been prescribed for you as it was for those who came before you, so that you may attain righteousness."